cornell-zhang/catalyst2018/lab2/README.md

 #### Part 2.A Develop Move-and-Stop Behavior
 In this section, you will have to write a program that makes the robot keep moving forward until it hits an obstacle, in which case it will stop.
 The code shown in Figure 8 below, contains a possible starting point for your program.

-<a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/MoveAndStopTemplateCode.png" target="_blank">Link to image of template for move and stop behavior code</a>

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/MoveAndStopTemplateCode.png" width="400">